 MAYA AS A SOLO ARTIST

 Debut solo record, recorded in Nashville in the summer of 2017.
-Released Jan 25, 2019, and available on Bandcamp.
+Released Jan 25, 2019.
+Physical CD available on Bandcamp.

 Note from Maya: …I approached Dan Knobler in the early spring of 2017 with a growing collection of songs, and he agreed on the spot to record some demos with me and work towards my first solo record.
 We gathered a band that June, but after a day of rehearsal it became clear that the music was flowing so naturally that we were not making demos after all.
 We cut half the record then, and finished it in a few more days that August.